 Preschool Sensory Play

-Sensory play can be as simple as freezing water in a muffin tin (my personal fav) or making your cloud dough.
-You will learn the sensory play you are down for over time and the one you will never repeat.
+Sensory play can be as simple as freezing water in a muffin tin (my personal favorite) or making cloud dough.
+Over time, you will learn the sensory play you are down for and the one you will never repeat.
 For me, that is making a rice bin.

 - Alphabet Bean Bin